 Sleep in a heritage cottage: Belconnen, Canberra

 These two quaint 1860s pioneer cottages are set on a fifth-generation family sheep and cattle farm only eight kilometres from the centre of the nation’s capital – one of the last farms in the area.
-Rosebud cottage, which had been lived in almost continually for 150 years, and Bell’s cottage were refurbished in 2008 and 2011 respectively – reclaimed timber floors, new plumbing and wiring, new gas fires and modern appliances ensure the cottages are fit for a 21st-century stay whilst maintaining their historical charm and integrity.
+Rosebud cottage, which had been lived in almost continually for 150 years, and Bell’s cottage were refurbished in 2008 and 2011 respectively – reclaimed timber floors, new plumbing and wiring by the best plumbers in town, new gas fires and modern appliances ensure the cottages are fit for a 21st-century stay whilst maintaining their historical charm and integrity.
 Both one-bedroom stays are decorated fittingly with draped four-poster beds, wallpapered walls, antique bits and bobs, and have lovely views of the farm and many bushwalks on their doorsteps (see canwalk.org.au).
 From $175 per night; not suitable for kids.

 Retreat in old-world country chic: Bungedore, NSW Southern Tablelands